Mabdillahi88/sciencequiz2/README.md

 - Anyone who like scramble and guessing activities may play the game.
 - Anyone looking to have fun while playing a game with straightforward rules.

+### User Expectations and Requirements

+- Simple navigation, clear information display
+- Rules of the game that are simple to comprehend.
+- A responsive website that enables game play on any device
+- Links and features that operate as intended
+- A simple approach to get in touch with the creator and offer feedback